-The Core comprises the following:

-- Data analysis' and - •'Recursion and financial modelling'.
+The Core comprises 'Data analysis' and 'Recursion and financial modelling'.

-The Applications comprises two modules to be completed in their entirety, from a selection of four possible modules:
+The Applications comprises two modules to be completed in their entirety, from a selection of four possible modules: 'Matrices,' Networks and decision mathematics,' Geometry and measurement' and 'Graphs and relations'.

-- Matrices

-- Networks and decision mathematics

-- Geometry and measurement

-- Graphs and relations

-The use of numerical, graphical, geometric, symbolic, financial and statistical functionality of technology is incorporated throughout each unit as applicable.
+The use of numerical, graphical, geometric, symbolic, financial and statistical functionality of technology for teaching and learning mathematics, for working mathematically, and in related assessment, is incorporated throughout each unit as applicable.